-the difference between the market value of the underlying securities and the exercise price of the option.
+The difference between the market value of the underlying securities and the exercise price of the option.
 It represents the advantage the taker has over the current market price if the option is exercised.
-Intrinsic value cannot be less than zero an option with a term to expiry of two or three years from the date the series was first listed.
+Intrinsic value cannot be less than zero.